Bitcoins has a limited supply of 21 million coins that will exist. However, around 88% or 18.5 out of 21 million Bitcoins are available for use.

 During the first halvening the price of Bitcoin was around $12(Nov, 2012) and reached all time high (ATH) of $1,200 (Dec, 2013).
 An incredible 100 times increase of the price from the start of the halvening to the ATH.

 On the second halvening the Bitcoin price was $650 (July 2016) and reached an ATH of $19,500 (Dec, 2017).
 A 30x increase in price.
 Bitcoin was widely covered by news which helped grew its popularity.
 As a result, everyone started to talk about it.
 It seemed that the halvening triggered this increase in price and people started to fear that they’ll miss out (FOMO).
 Thus, the price increased strongly to $19,500.

 The 3rd halving is yet to come around 12th of May 2020.
 The newly released Bitcoins will decrease from 1800 to 900 per day.
 This will make Bitcoin more and more scarce.
 This should increase the price if the demand for Bitcoins stays the same.
 We might see a 10x increase in ATH to around $100,000 per Bitcoin if the same trend goes around.

 Bitcoin halvings happen every 4 years:2020, 2024, 2028, 2032 and so on, until 2140 where the last Bitcoin is expected to be mined.
 There are 32 halvenings scheduled in total.
 Around, 95% of Bitcoins will be mined until 2025.
 The rest 5% will be issued by 2140.
 The maximum Bitcoin supply will be reached and no more Bitcoins will be created.

-To sum up, Bitcoin had 2 halvings and both times the price increased greatly.
+To sum up, Bitcoin had 3 halvings and the price increased greatly after each one of them.
 The first time by 100 times and the 2nd by 30 times.
 Halvings are a very good predictor for the price of Bitcoin.
 However, it remains to be seen what will happen on the 3rd one.